ABOUT THE TRAINING

 At All Together Now, we acknowledge that dealing with the complex intersections of misinformation, technology and hate is not easy and can be overwhelming.
 Where other programs and interventions fall short and simply try to increase media and internet literacy, our new Challenging Hateful Misinformation Training goes beyond.

-This training is specifically designed for Australian educators.
+This training is designed for Australian educators, frontline workers and parents.
 You’ll learn how to recognise and deal with divisive and hateful narratives, ideas, stereotypes and codes from the ground up.
 You’ll gain a deep understanding of the relationship between misinformation, racism and other forms of hate.
-By the end of this training, you’ll be more confident to teach about controversial issues in the classroom and gain a variety of practical skills (racial and intersectional literacy strategies) to unpack and challenge conspiracy theories and fake news with your students.
+By the end of this training, you’ll be more confident to tackle controversial issues and gain a variety of practical skills (racial and intersectional literacy strategies) to unpack and challenge conspiracy theories and fake news with your students, clients or children.

-Come dive into our 5-hour interactive and activity-based virtual learning and walk away with practical insights to implement into your daily practice working with young people.
+Come dive into our interactive and activity-based virtual learning experience and walk away with practical insights to implement into your daily life or professional practice.

 CONTACT US